ivan-magda/ml-notebooks/README.md

 	- [Decision Trees](./decision-trees.ipynb) - learn how to train, visualize, and make predictions with Decision Trees.
 	- [Ensemble Learning and Random Forests](./ensemble-learning-and-random-forests.ipynb) - discover the most popular Ensemble methods, including bagging, boosting, stacking, Random Forests...
 	- [Dimensionality Reduction](./dimensionality-reduction.ipynb) - learn more about reduce dimensionality technique.
-- Neural Networks and Deep Learning
+- Neural Networks and Deep Learning:
 	- [Up and running with TensorFlow](./up-and-running-with-tensorflow.ipynb) - learn more about powerful open source software library for numerical computation.